 Conditioning an animal can help keepers in a variety of ways, but teaching the new behaviour isn’t always easy.

-The Daily Liberal asked Mr Dorian about the biggest challenge he has had in his career.
+The Daily Liberal asked Mr Dorrian about the biggest challenge he has had in his career.
 He said trying to artificially inseminate at giraffe at Taronga came to mind.

 “The aim was to eventually be able to use frozen semen from other countries.
 It’s only been successfully done once and that was at an American zoo and they used fresh semen,” he said.

-The first step was getting her to stay in position, Mr Dorian said, then getting her comfortable with human contact.
+The first step was getting her to stay in position, Mr Dorrian said, then getting her comfortable with human contact.

 “That was a pretty big challenge getting an animal that wasn’t used to being confined and saying ‘I’m going to stick my hand up your butt and you’re going to stand there while I do it’.
 That was a pretty big one but unfortunately it didn’t come off,” he said.

 Despite multiple attempts, the semen wouldn’t wake up properly for the insemination.
-Mr Dorian said.
+Mr Dorrian said.